 21. Forbidden Black Rice

-Texture-wise, unlike its glutinous black rice cousin (which we will cover soon!), Chinese black rice is not so sticky and can be eaten just like regular rice.
+Taste and Texture: Slightly nutty, more aromatic than regular rice with sweet, floral tones.
+Unlike its glutinous black rice cousin (which we will cover soon!), Chinese black rice is not so sticky and can be eaten just like regular rice.

-Uses: Try my Black Forbidden Rice Sushi!
+Uses: Try my black forbidden rice sushi!
 You can also make Chinese congee (rice porridge) with black rice for a traditional recipe.
 Or maybe try making some Chinese sweet dumplings, so good!😋

 22. Glutinous Black Rice